-1. a cat loving, pug loving, child at heart, vegan photographer who believes kindness is eveything and laughter truly is the best medicine.
-2. partial to a wedding selfie.
+1. a cat loving, pug loving, child at heart, vegan photographer who believes kindness is everything and laughter truly is the best medicine.
+2. partial to a silly wedding selfie.

 My other half's Mike, he's a teacher.
 Back in 302BC when we got hitched we spent much of the time being herded in to groups by our photographer.
 No one looked very happy.
 I had a perm.
+I thought I was Kate Bush!
 I looked like a Cocker Spaniel in a wedding dress.
 Woof!
-Thank the lord wedding photography’s not like that anymore.